ACDguide/BigData/BigData/data_storage.md

 Traditionally, climate data have been stored as GRIB (GRIdded Binary) or NetCDF (Network Common Data Format) files.
 These file formats support large array data and metadata.
 NetCDF files can be subset to extract data over specified dimension ranges, including remotely over the internet using the [OPeNDAP protocol](https://www.opendap.org/) via THREDDS, Hyrax or PyDAP.
 NetCDF4 supports data "chunking" to optimise performance for particular read patterns.

 With the rise of cloud computing, the need for data formats that can perform more optimally with parallised access patterns has emerged.
-Zarr (Zipped archive?) is an alternate way to store climate data, whereby each netCDF "chunk" is written to a unique "object", thereby permitting much higher levels of efficient parallelised access.
+Zarr (zipped archive) is an alternate way to store climate data, whereby each netCDF "chunk" is written to a unique "object", thereby permitting much higher levels of efficient parallelised access.
 However, on a traditional filesystem, each chunk is written as an individual file, which can affect quota limits.
 To avoid this problem, Zarr representations of dataset may be stored in a zip file so they are reduced to a single file-object, without loss of performance with tools like `xarray`.

 Zarr is thus a format which we are particularly interested in, but it's lack of widespread tool support at this time means it may limit reach if we only store data in this format.
 An interesting recent development is support for zarr as a storage back-end for netCDF, thereby potentially offerring the best of both worlds.